ritzshah/retail-dev-gitops/README.md

-This repsitory contains manifest for retail project creation as well as related pipeline and argocd setup.
+This repository contains manifest for retail project creation as well as related pipeline and argocd setup.